ShorelineCrypto/nengcoin/doc/build-unix.md

     sudo ldconfig
 ```

-Note for some old android on armhf, below compiling option is required according to member @DisPlume in discord:
+Note for some android phone on arm64, below compiling option is required according to member @DisPlume in discord:
 ```
 DisPlume 1/31/2021 at 8:38 AM
 I do need to add "architecture=arm address-model=64" after the every ./b2 command in compile_boost1.58.sh.
-Otherwise, it would not compile successfully.Today at 8:38 AM
+Otherwise, it would not compile successfully.
 ```

 * (3) Re-run either QT or command line Ubuntu 16.04 files, all should work in Ubuntu 18.04, tested to be good on arm64 cloud vps